65% Keyboard & Keycap Guide: Everything You Need to Know

 • ABS doubleshot: Smoother feel, vibrant colors, but prone to shine over time

-• PBT dye-sub: Sharp legends, excellent durability, limited to non-transparent designs
+• PBT dye-sub: Sharp legends, excellent durability, but not compatible with shine-through RGB designs

 Compatibility Checklist for 65% Keycap Sets